dotnet/corert/README.md

 # .NET Core Runtime (CoreRT)
 This repo contains the .NET Core runtime optimized for ahead of time compilation.
+The CoreRT compiler can compile a managed .NET Core application into a native (architecture specific) single-file executable that is easy to deploy.
+It can also produce standalone dynamic or static libraries that can be consumed by applications written in other programming languages.
 To learn more about CoreRT, see the [intro document](Documentation/intro-to-corert.md).

-## Daily NuGet feed
+## Try Our Samples

 If you would like to give CoreRT a try, we publish daily snapshots of CoreRT to MyGet.
 Using CoreRT is as simple as adding a new package reference to your .NET Core project and publishing it.
 Check out one of our samples: a "[Hello World](samples/HelloWorld)" console app, a simple [ASP.NET Core](samples/WebApi/) app, or a [MonoGame](samples/MonoGame/) game.
 The `README.md` file in each sample's directory will guide you through the process step by step.